Welcome!

 The members of FLAReLab study fundamental problems in formal language theory and automata theory together with select applications of these theoretical notions, intersecting with areas such as algorithm analysis, bioinformatics, coding theory, and software engineering.
 FLAReLab research has been presented at top international conferences and published in leading computer science journals, and its members have received a number of awards and accolades.

-FLAReLab is led by Taylor J. Smith, an assistant professor and Alley Heaps Associate in the Department of Computer Science at St. Francis Xavier University.
+FLAReLab is led by Taylor J. Smith, an assistant professor in the Department of Computer Science at St. Francis Xavier University.

 Our Team